dLogan807/rend-origin/README.md

 ### Dependencies

-This is a 1.21.1 datapack made for Origins 1.13.0 alpha 12.
+This is a **1.21.1** datapack made for **Origins 1.13.0 pre-release 1**.
 It is unlikely to function with older versions of Minecraft or Origins!

 Mod downloads: